akashravichandran/akashravichandran/_posts/jovianml/2020-05-24-jovianml-assignment1.md

     RuntimeError: The size of tensor a (4) must match the size of tensor b (2) at non-singleton dimension 0

-Explanation about example

-- The first example adds a one dimensional tensor and returns the answer as a one dimensional tensor
-- The second example adds a one dimensional four elements to another one dimensional four elements tensor and returns the answer as a four element tensor.
-- The third example when the dimension of the operating tensor vary, they throw a runtime error
+The third example when the dimension of the operating tensor vary, they throw a runtime error

 ## Function 2 - torch.cat